A dentist learns the joys of car stereo DIY

 Getting it installed

 Duke addressed Brian's concerns about the installation.
 He let Brian know about our exclusive, vehicle-specific MasterSheet™ installation instructions that we provide with every receiver order.
 They provide step-by-step guidance, along with detailed illustrations and photos of the installation process.
-He also talked about the free installation accessories we provide with receivers over $119.99: the intallation kit, which would allow Brian to mount the new stereo in the dash, and the wiring harness, which would let Brian plug his new stereo's power, ground, and speaker wires directly into his Camry's factory wiring harness.
+He also talked about the installation accessories we have available for his Camry: the intallation kit, which would allow Brian to mount the new stereo in the dash, and the wiring harness, which would let Brian plug his new stereo's power, ground, and speaker wires directly into his Camry's factory wiring harness.

 Duke made sure to mention our free lifetime tech support, which Brian would be able to take advantage of should he have any questions during the installation.
-And Duke encouraged Brian to consider some of the useful tools we sell that make installations a bit easier, such as Posi-Products™ wire connectors, Bojo trim panel removal tools, a Pro.Fit wire worm for running cables in cramped areas, and an S&G wire stripper.
+And Duke encouraged Brian to consider some of the useful tools we offer at a discount with all receiver purchases: Posi-Products™ wire connectors, Bojo trim panel removal tools, a Pro.Fit wire worm for running cables in cramped areas, and an S&G wire stripper.
 This all helped Brian feel ready for the job.

 Getting to work

 With his new stereo, free installation kit and wiring harness, and his MasterSheet instructions, Brian quite literally rolled up his sleeves and got to work.